 Advanced malware is designed to circumvent normal prevention tools.
 Having protections in place that monitor for deviations can help point to threats within your environment that may otherwise evade detection.

 Even with the best defenses in place, some attacks will make it through.
 Cybersafe Solutions can give you peace of mind that your systems are well protected and any threats will be detected and contained quickly.
-Through Threat 360, our most comprehensive XDR service, we monitor your environment 24/7/365 to collect, correlate, and analyze data across different threat vectors to spot early signs of an attack before it turns into a full-scale breach.
+Through SOL XDR, our most comprehensive solution, we monitor your environment 24/7/365 to collect, correlate, and analyze data across different threat vectors to spot early signs of an attack before it turns into a full-scale breach.
 Contact us today to discuss how we can help mitigate your third-party risk.